5 Surefire Ways To Boost Work Culture In 2023

 In Glassdoor's new workplace sentiment survey, over 58% of employees and job seekers say company culture is more important than salary when it comes to job satisfaction.

 In this era of skill shortages, molding the perfect work culture is an unskippable step.
 Whether you are a startup or a giant corporation, your employees are getting choosier by the day.

 Just providing a great salary is no longer going to cut it.
 And companies such as Google and Facebook understand that.
 That's why every top talent seeks to work at those companies.

 But it's never too late to make some necessary changes.
-Here are 5 ways that can change your work culture for the better:
+Here are 5 ways that can boost your work culture:

 Five Essential Tips To Enhance Your Work Culture:

 1. Promote Collaboration Among Team Members

 Over the last decade, work culture has seen a tremendous shift.
 Earlier it used to be all about building a culture of individual high performers.
 Now, it has shifted towards fostering team collaboration.

 McKinsey estimates that team collaboration can raise productivity by almost 25-35%.
 With the new advent of Gen Zers in the workforce, the gig economy is not the future.
 It's our present.
 Remote working will soon become the norm.

 And this trend of distributed teams is not going to die out soon.